-This course will be delivered in-class except for two Zoom class sessions.
+This course will be delivered on campus and in-class except for one Zoom session on March 19.
 All material for this course will be accessible online.
 The course takes advantage of eLC and Tophat.
 It is imperative that you visit the course at eLC frequently to stay current with announcements and emails related to our semester progression.
 Your participation in class is an expected and highly valued part of student responsibility to the course although in-class attendance is not part of your final grade.
 To be ready for class, students should have thoroughly examined, read, and thought about the Tophat chapter required, answered any chapter questions in the E-book, and come to the session ready to participate.
-Class sessions will engage students individually and/or in groups to discuss public budgeting and finance cases and issues, conduct an exercise, or to debate about important principles, concepts, themes, and reforms.
+Class sessions will engage students individually and in groups to discuss public budgeting and finance cases and issues, conduct an exercise, or to debate about important principles, concepts, themes, and reforms.